tstack/lnav/docs/source/performance.rst

 ===========

 This section provides some performance measurements of **lnav** and standard utilities.
+The numbers in here are for a fairly large file to demonstrate that lnav is at least competitive with existing tools if not better.
+Since lnav is purpose-built for working with logs, it is able to perform better and provide a friendlier experience than traditional tooling.

-The measurements are done using this `E-commerce access log <https://www.kaggle.com/datasets/eliasdabbas/web-server-access-logs>`_ file available on `Kaggle <https://www.kaggle.com>`_.
+The measurements are done using this
+`E-commerce access log <https://www.kaggle.com/datasets/eliasdabbas/web-server-access-logs>`_ file available on `Kaggle <https://www.kaggle.com>`_.
 The file is 3.3GB in size with over 10 million lines.
 Tests are run on an